Masked Transformer for Electrocardiogram Classification: Experiments

 \subsection{Comparison with the state-of-the-art algorithms}

-We compare our proposed MTECG-T with three state-of-the-art approaches.
-Those are (i) CLECG\citep{chen2021clecg}, (ii) MaeFE \citep{zhang2022maefe}, and (iii) BaT \citep{li2021bat}.
-These methods represent distinct techniques in the domain of ECG classification, with CLECG utilizing contrastive learning, MaeFE employing masked modeling, and BaT leveraging a Transformer-based model.
-MTECG-T, CLECG and MaeFE follows the pretraining-finetuning paradigm, while BaT can be trained from scratch.
-For CLECG, we adopt xresnet1d101 \citep{strodthoff2020deep} as the backbone.
-For MaeFE, we use MTAE masking strategy and the suggested ViT backbone \citep{zhang2022maefe}.
+We compare our proposed MTECG-T with four state-of-the-art approaches: (i) CLECG \citep{chen2021clecg}, (ii) MaeFE \citep{zhang2022maefe}, (iii) CRT \citep{zhang2023self}, and (iv) BaT \citep{li2021bat}.
+These methods represent distinct techniques in the domain of ECG classification.
+Specifically, CLECG utilizes contrastive learning to enhance CNN performance.
+MaeFE and CRT employ masked pre-training for Transformer, which differs from our method in terms of model architecture, training strategies, and data preprocessing.
+BaT is specifically designed with a Transformer architecture to learn information from ECG heartbeats.

-We conduct experiments using 3 settings, denoted by Fuwai, PTB-XL and PCinC in Table \ref{com_SOTA}.
-For the two stage methods, including MTECG-T, CLECG and MaeFE, we develop the algorithm as follow.
-In the first setting, we pre-train and fine-tune on the training set of Fuwai dataset.
-In the second setting, we pre-train on the PCinC dataset excluding PTB-XL and then fine-tune on the training set of PTB-XL.
-In the third setting, we pre-train and fine-tune on the training set of PCinC dataset.
-For the one stage method, i.e., BaT, we train the model from scratch on Fuwai, PTB-XL and PCinC separately.
-We adopt the hyper-parameters suggested in the reference papers \citep{chen2021clecg, zhang2022maefe, li2021bat, strodthoff2020deep} .
-Particularly, the training epochs of MaeFE in pre-training and fine-tuning are 9000 and 2000, respectively, both of which are much larger than that of the proposed method.
+We conduct experiments across three different settings, indicated as Fuwai, PTB-XL, and PCinC in Table \ref{com_SOTA}.
+For the two-stage methods, including CLECG, MaeFE, CRT and MTECG-T, we develop algorithms as follow.
+In the first setting, we pre-train and fine-tune the models on the training set of the Fuwai dataset.
+In the second setting, we pre-train the models on the PCinC dataset, excluding PTB-XL, and then fine-tune them on the training set of PTB-XL.
+In the third setting, both pre-training and fine-tuning are performed on the training set of the PCinC dataset.
+For the single-stage method, i.e., BaT, we train the model from scratch on the training set of Fuwai, PTB-XL and PCinC, respectively.
+For these methods involved in the comparison, we adopt the data preprocessing, training strategies and hyper-parameters recommended in the corresponding reference papers for each method \citep{chen2021clecg, zhang2022maefe, li2021bat, strodthoff2020deep, zhang2023self}.
+Particularly, for CLECG, we adopt xresnet1d101 \citep{strodthoff2020deep} as the backbone.
+In the case of MaeFE, we employ wavelet transform filtering for data preprocessing, as proposed by \citep{martis2013ecg}, and utilize the MTAE masking strategy with the ViT backbone, as suggested in \citep{zhang2022maefe}.
+For CRT, we adopt the training strategy and backbone as detailed in \citep{zhang2023self}.
+For BaT, we use the segmentation method \citep{makowski2021neurokit2} to obtain ECG heartbeats.
 The algorithm comparison is demonstrated in Table \ref{com_SOTA}, from which we can see MTECG-T significantly outperforms the alternatives across all datasets.
+Notably, MTECG-T increases the macro F1 scores by 3.4\%-27.5\% in Fuwai, 9.9\%-32.0\% in PTB-XL, and 9.4\%-39.1\% in PCinC, compared to the alternative methods.